THERAPY AFTER BREAKUP OR DIVORCE IN VA AND DC

 Before relationship therapy

 Your world has changed.
-The life you thought you were building—the one that included them—is no longer your reality.
+The life you thought you had is no longer your reality.
 Whether you saw the breakup coming or it blindsided you, it still hurts in ways you didn’t expect.

 One moment, you feel strong, determined to move forward.
 The next, you’re drowning in a wave of grief, anger, regret.
 The emotional whiplash is exhausting.

-You replay old conversations, trying to pinpoint the exact moment things started to fall apart.
-You wonder if you could have done something differently, if you should have seen the signs sooner, if you’ll ever feel normal again.
+You replay old conversations and wonder if you could have acted different, if you should have seen the signs, if you’ll ever feel normal again.

 You’re feeling the quiet sting of loneliness, the disorienting sense of not knowing who you are without this relationship.